MicrosoftDocs/appcenter-docs/docs/sdk/push/xamarin-ios.md

     ```

    > [!NOTE]
    > You may have already implemented these methods while following Xamarin's documentation on enabling APNS.
-It is okay to replace the implementation from their example with the code provided above.
+It's okay to replace the implementation from their example with the code provided above.
 You may also add the App Center lines of code above alongside existing code in your implementation of these methods.

 4. Implement the callback to enable push event